enjoy-digital/litex/doc/fhdl.rst

 =========
 Instance objects represent the parametrized instantiation of a V*HDL module, and the connection of its ports to FHDL signals.
 They are useful in a number of cases:

-* reusing legacy or third-party V*HDL code.
+* Reusing legacy or third-party V*HDL code.
-* using special FPGA features (DCM, ICAP, ...).
+* Using special FPGA features (DCM, ICAP, ...).
-* implementing logic that cannot be expressed with FHDL (asynchronous circuits, ...).
+* Implementing logic that cannot be expressed with FHDL (asynchronous circuits, ...).
-* breaking down a Migen system into multiple sub-systems, possibly using different clock domains.
+* Breaking down a Migen system into multiple sub-systems, possibly using different clock domains.

 The properties of the instance object are:

-* the type of the instance (i.e. name of the instantiated module).
+* The type of the instance (i.e. name of the instantiated module).
-* a list of output ports of the instantiated module.
+* A list of output ports of the instantiated module.
 Each element of the list is a pair containing a string, which is the name of the module's port, and either an existing signal (on which the port will be connected to) or a BV (which will cause the creation of a new signal).
-* a list of input ports (likewise).
+* A list of input ports (likewise).
-* a list of (name, value) pairs for the parameters ("generics" in VHDL) of the module.
+* A list of (name, value) pairs for the parameters ("generics" in VHDL) of the module.
-* the name of the clock port of the module (if any).
+* The name of the clock port of the module (if any).
 If this is specified, the port will be connected to the system clock.
-* the name of the reset port of the module (likewise).
+* The name of the reset port of the module (likewise).
-* the name of the instance (can be mangled like signal names).
+* The name of the instance (can be mangled like signal names).

 Memories
 ========